My-Webhosting/MyNet/README.md

 # MyNet
-MyWebHosting's MyNet web browser OTA engine
+MyWebHosting's MyNet web browser OTA ##

+# License
+Copyright (c) 2026 MyWebHosting LLC.
+All rights reserved.
+No license is granted for this software.
+You may not reproduce, distribute, or create derivative works from this code without written consent from MyWebHosting LLC